Fishers Island Development Corporation

-Every vehicle entering the East End must have a FIDCO sticker affixed to the upper right hand corner of its windshield where the sticker can easily be seen by the Gate House attendants.
+Every vehicle entering the East End must have a FIDCO sticker affixed to the upper right-hand corner of its windshield where the sticker can easily be seen by the Gate House attendants.
 Stickers may be purchased at the Gate House or online via the sticker renewal application link on the FIDCO website (this link will be available in early February).
-Vehicle identification information is required for each sticker purchased, and we now are encouraging everyone to complete auto, commercial and bicycle sticker forms on the FIDCO website (although physical forms will again be available for the 2017 season).
+Vehicle identification information is required for each sticker purchased and that information may be provided on auto, commercial and bicycle sticker forms, which will be available at the Gate House or online at the FIDCO website via the portal.
 Additional information, including policies regarding rental cars, guest passes and bicycles, may be found in the attached instructions as well as on the FIDCO website.

-Safety on our roads continues to be our foremost concern.
+Safety on our roads remains our foremost concern.
 Over the last several years, there has been a concerted effort to create a safer environment on the Island.
 The Recreational Path, speed bumps at the Gate and the Club, and improved signage have made a big difference.
 Nevertheless, we continue to have periodic accidents, which often involve speeding or driving under the influence of alcohol.

 Safety is everyone’s responsibility.
 Please take the time to remind your family members and guests of our traffic rules and regulations and lead by example.
 PLEASE SLOW DOWN.

 We will be continuing our long-term program to repair the dirt roads where erosion and poor drainage have damaged the roadbeds.
-As we did last summer, we will be adding fill in certain spots, grading the roads and clearing overhanging brush and trees.
+We will be adding fill in certain spots, grading and clearing overhanging brush and trees.
 Our objective continues to be improved travel and visibility on the dirt roads and to provide the Fishers Island Fire Department and other emergency vehicles better access to residential properties.
 East End residents are reminded of their responsibility to maintain their driveways and trim brush and trees to allow for 12’ wide by 12’ high passage for emergency vehicles.
 Loading and unloading commercial equipment on paved FIDCO roads is prohibited.
 If and when there is no other option, the road must be protected from damage.
-Finally, please heed the posted 15 mph speed limit on the dirt roads and note the additional “Warning” signs which have been posted to protect adults, children, pets and others on or near our roads.
+Finally, please heed the posted 15 mph speed limit on the dirt roads and note the “Warning” signs which have been posted to protect adults, children, pets and others on or near our roads.

 Guest Passes and Rental Properties

 All guest passes must be obtained at the Gate House.
-Residents who purchase a gate pass may request two 5-day passes per guest but they MUST register the guest’s vehicle information online or with the Gate House.
-If the number of passes or days exceeds these limits, your guest will be expected to purchase a sticker.
-In addition, ALL renters of East End and West End properties are required to purchase stickers.
+Residents who purchase a sticker may request up to two 5-day passes per guest vehicle.
+If the number of passes or days exceeds these limits for that vehicle, your guest will be expected to purchase a sticker.
+Renters are not considered to be guests and are required to purchase stickers.